nyura123/firebase-nest/README.md

 1. Dynamic nested subscriptions

-   A sub corresponds to a firebase ref/query, and can have a `forEachChild` that specifies how to subscribe to data for each child.
+   A sub corresponds to a firebase ref/query, and can have a `childSubs` that specifies how to subscribe to data for each child.

 1. RefCounted firebase refs